OleksiyRudenko/js-app-wireframe/README.md

 Create a project folder and `cd` into it.

+> 💡 In the end, when you fetch your repo to different machine `yarn install` will do all project development environment bootstrapping job automatically.

 #### git

 In console/terminal run `git init` OR use IDE functionality to put